SirPepe/ornament/Readme.md

 Even though the transformer will accept literally any JSON-serializable value at runtime, TypeScript may infer a more restrictive type from the accessor's initial value.
-Decorators can't currently change the type of class members they are applied to, so you man need to provide a type annotation.
+Decorators can't currently change the type of class members they are applied to, so you may need to provide a type annotation.
 </details>

 #### Options for `json(options?)`